kristianmandrup/libraries/README.md

 `library install`

+Runs install to install any selected components without a config.
 Build javascript imports from selected libraries, using local library configuration.
 Save as javascript file, ready to be used via `require('libraries').applyOn(app);` in `Brocfile.js`